-In my upcoming book “The Unstoppable Organization: Engage Employees, Empower Customers and Grow Revenue”, I write about the value of collaboration in driving better communication, more robust decision-making and heightened levels of creativity amongst employees.
-Included is a strong warning from a CEO I interviewed on how the wrong approach to meetings can not only curve collaboration, but kill productivity.
-Specifically he said “Holding meetings between employees is not a form of collaboration.
+In my most recent book “The Unstoppable Organization: Engage Employees, Empower Customers and Grow Revenue”, I wrote about the value of collaboration in driving better communication.
+I also discuss more robust decision-making and heightened levels of creativity amongst employees.
+In the book you will find a strong warning from a CEO I once interviewed.
+This CEO talks about how the wrong approach to meetings can not only curve collaboration, but kill productivity.
+Specifically he said, “Holding meetings between employees is not a form of collaboration.
 The environment you create is what breeds and drives collaboration.”

 Increase Collaboration and Productivity

-During the interview we discussed three key considerations this organization went through in order to improve collaboration and productivity at the same time, which placed a significant focus on addressing the structure and frequency of company wide meetings, namely:
+During the interview, three key considerations this organization went through in order to improve collaboration and productivity were discussed.
+At the same time, significant focus was placed on addressing the structure and frequency of company wide meetings:

 1. How many meetings are too many meetings?

 3. When should technology be used in place of a face-to-face meeting or in supplement too?